schmartmann/datadog_writing_test/readme.md

 - A PostgreSQL database with an **ActiveRecord** wrapper.

-Sinatra is a minimalist, web server written in Ruby that receives and inteprets HTTP requests, and renders HTML template views in response.
+Sinatra is a minimalist web server written in Ruby that receives and inteprets HTTP requests, and renders HTML template views in response.

-ActiveRecord is a Ruby gem that allows us to interface with our database in Ruby, rather than having to write in SQL, so you only need one language to work across your stack.
+ActiveRecord is a Ruby gem that allows us to interface with our database in Ruby, as opposed to writing in SQL inside our Ruby app, so you only need one language to work across your stack.

 With just a few commands, we can bootstrap a full web app with data-persistence.

 ## Installing Sinatra Turntable

-To install the Sinatra Turntable app generator, use the text editor of your choice to open your bash  profile (typically located in `~/.bash_profile`), and [add this snippet](https://gist.github.com/schmartmann/7384d6e8a73657152778dc4d0936f28b).
+To install the Sinatra Turntable app generator, use the text editor of your choice to open your bash  profile (typically located in `~/.bash_profile`), [add this snippet](https://gist.github.com/schmartmann/7384d6e8a73657152778dc4d0936f28b), and save.

 *NOTE*: You may need to reload your terminal before accessing the sinatra_turntable script.

 ## Running The Generator

-To run the generator, use the bash command `sinatra_turntable`, which takes one parameter: your app’s name.
+To run the generator, use the bash command `sinatra_turntable <your_apps_name>`.

 _Example_:
 `$ sinatra_turntable mans_best_friends`

 The generator will create a directory structure, and populate it with the files needed to run your app.

-Before completing, the generator will prompt you:`Would you like to set up ActiveRecord for this project? (y/n)`.
-If you don’t want ActiveRecord integration, simply reply `n`, and the generator will exit, leaving you with just a Sinatra app, and won’t attempt to configure a database.
-Otherwise, reply `y`, and the generator will create the directories and files needed to integrate a PostgreSQL database with your app.
+The generator will prompt:`Would you like to set up ActiveRecord for this project? (y/n)`.
+If you don’t want ActiveRecord integration, simply reply `n`, and the generator will exit, leaving you with just a Sinatra app.
+Otherwise, reply `y`, and the generator will create the directories and files needed to integrate a database.

-This will result in the following structure:
+Once complete, you should see this directory structure:
 ![Sinatra Turntable Directory Structure](tree.png)

 Once the generator finishes, test your app by running `$ rackup`.
 You should see the familiar Hello World! on `localhost:9292`.